7 Best Irrigation Drip System | No More Hand Watering Ever

 Programming covers start time, watering duration from 1 minute to nearly 4 hours, and frequency from hourly to weekly.
 The rain delay feature pauses scheduled watering for 24, 48, or 72 hours when weather is already wet, then resumes automatically.
 Manual mode lets you water on demand without disrupting your programmed schedule.

-The large LCD screen shows all settings clearly, and the battery-backed memory retains programming for one minute after power loss — no need to reprogram after battery changes.
+The large LCD screen shows all settings clearly, and the unit runs on two AA batteries (not included) rather than a wired power source, so it can be mounted at any outdoor faucet.
 The weatherproof housing withstands outdoor exposure.
 For anyone adding automation to their drip system, this timer offers brass reliability at a reasonable investment.

 What works